 “We’ve mapped out most of these levels,” she told him gathering her clothes back up and tossed him his to get dressed again.
 “One of these main access corridors has to lead us to where we need to go.”

-“Are you certain this ship even has a shuttle,” he told her.
+“Are you certain this ship even has a shuttle?”
+Iain asked.
 “It’s not like the passenger decks have any lifeboats.”

 That was true enough.
 The Transient Void’s lifeboat pods that he had come across were all conspicuously empty.
-He’d thought about what might happen if the ship hit a big ass comet, asteroid or something similar.
+He’d thought about what might happen if the ship hit a big ass comet, asteroid or something similar, but then there might have been some damage and he’d never found any sign of an impact during his own previous walkabouts.

 So again, the worked their way back through the chilly and creepy halls filled with the frozen bodies of the ships many alien passengers/abductees.

-“Do you think we should defrost any more of these?” he asked as they passed some more humanoid looking corpsicles.
+“Do you think we should defrost any more of these?” he wondered aloud as they passed some more humanoid looking corpsicles.
 “To help out, or…”

 “They might be like you,” Iain offered more enthusiastically.